MarkCTest/Oledium/README.md

 Oledium
 =======

-Oledium game files of various flavours
+Oledium game files of various linguistic flavours.
+Ruby files are ahead of the VBScript files at this time.

+This is a text based 'game' used to practice programming and automation.